ICharmU/power_outage_analysis/README.md

   width="600"
   height="400"
   frameborder="0"
->Non-missing outages over time</iframe>
+>Mean difference distribution</iframe>

-About 50% of non-missing bootstrapped mean differences are on either side of the actual mean difference.
+About 50% (p-value = 0.497) of non-missing bootstrapped mean differences are on either side of the actual mean difference.
 This indicates that knowing whether or not a hurricane occurred is not helpful in predicting missing values.
 The hurricane feature is likely MCAR.

+## Hypothesis Testing
+When looking at all outage durations, I was curious whether an exponential distribution was followed since this is a time based feature.
+I also thought the empirical distribution looked kind of similar to an exponential distribution.

+<iframe
+  src="assets/expo_pdf.html"
+  width="600"
+  height="400"
+  frameborder="0"
+>Empirical exponential distribution</iframe>

+<iframe
+  src="assets/true_expo_pdf.html"
+  width="600"
+  height="400"
+  frameborder="0"
+>MLE exponential distribution</iframe>

+$H_0$: Outage duration follows an exponential distribution.
+$H_1$: Outage duration does not follow an exponential distribution.

+I parameterized the null distribution with the maximum likelihood estimator $\beta = mean$ from the empirical distribution.
+This isn't a high stakes test, so I used a standard significance level of $\alpha = 0.05$.

+Using a 2-sample KS test I concluded that it was unlikely the outage duration follows an exponential distribution (p-value = $3.32*10^{-12}$).
+This wasn't a huge surprise as the empirical distribution has a much larger concentration of points towards 0, compared to the MLE distribution.